petrum01/Capstone_project_object_detection/README.md

 I used this [`repo on github`](https://github.com/hardikvasa/google-images-download) to collect images from the web.

-I chose a custom class of objects (for now, speed-traps), and searched for specific keywords and also reverse searched for specific images, using the code below :
+I chose a custom class of objects (speed-traps), and searched for specific keywords and also reverse searched for specific images, using the code below :

 ```python
 from google_images_download import google_images_download